Dynamics of parafermionic states in transport measurements: Readout dynamics of two parafermions

 where the phase $\phi$ depends on the chemical potential of the edge modes and the length of the SC \cite{Chen2016,Teixeira2022}.
 For a single pair of PFs this splitting, and thereby $q$ (mod 3), can be read indirectly by a conductance measurement where a current runs between the lead and the grounded SC, through the PFs.

-To discuss this readout procedure, we describe the coupling with the lead by the Hamiltonian $H_c=i\eta\alpha_1^3\left(l+l^\dag\right)$, where $\eta$ is the coupling strength between the lead and the left PF, and $l$ is the annihilation operator for an electron at the end of the lead \cite{Nilsson2008,Flensberg2010,Zazunov2011,Fu2012,Fidkowski2012}.
-With this coupling, $q$ is no longer a conserved quantity, but the six PF states are divided into three sectors labelled by the fractional charge $\tilde{q}=q\mod3$, which is a degree of freedom protected against the electron tunnelling.
+To discuss this readout procedure, we describe the coupling with the lead by the Hamiltonian $H_c=i\eta\alpha_1^3\left(l+l^\dag\right)$, where $\eta$ is the coupling strength between the lead and the left PF, and $l$ is the annihilation operator for an electron at the end of the lead \cite{Nilsson2008,Flensberg2010,Zazunov2011,Fu2012,Fidkowski2012}. $H_c$ includes both charge-conserving processes in which one electron in the lead is decomposed into three fractional quasiparticles (see, for instance, Ref. \cite{Cobanera2017}) and Andreev-like processes that additionally involve the creation or annihilation of a Cooper pair in the SC.
+Due to the lead-PF coupling $H_c$, $q$ is no longer a conserved quantity, but the six PF states are divided into three sectors labelled by the fractional charge $\tilde{q}=q\mod3$, which is a degree of freedom protected against the electron tunnelling.
 The Hamiltonian thus separates into three independent non-interacting models.
 At resonance for a given $\tilde{q}$ sector, $eV_b=4\varepsilon\cos(4\pi\tilde{q}/3+\phi)\equiv\Delta_{\varepsilon}(\tilde{q})$, the zero-temperature conductance is quantized to $G_{\tilde{q}}=2e^2/h$.
 In general, the conductance can assume three different values depending on $\tilde{q}$ for suitable $\eta$, $V_b$, $\varepsilon$ and temperature $T$.
 These values can be resolved as long as the phase $\phi$ results in sufficiently different energy splittings for each $\tilde{q}$ sector \cite{Nielsen2022}.
 In this work we present data for the optimal point $\phi=\arctan(1/\sqrt{27})$, but our results do not qualitatively depend on this specific choice.

 Based on the results in Ref.~\cite{Chen2016}, the estimates of the PF energy splitting in Ref.~\cite{Nielsen2022} and realistic parameters in hybrid graphene FQH-SC devices \cite{Gul2022}, it is convenient to introduce the energy scale $\lambda=2\pi\cdot2.4$ GHz, which we will refer to throughout this work.
 Unless otherwise specified we take $\varepsilon=\lambda$ and $T=\lambda/3$.